Equamer, 10 mg+20 mg+10 mg capsules 30 pcs

 Rare: angioedema of the face, extremities, lips, tongue, epiglottis and/or larynx;

-Very rare: Intestinal angioedema, autoimmune diseases, increased antinuclear antibody titer, increased erythrocyte sedimentation rate (ESR);
+Very rare: intestinal angioedema, autoimmune diseases, increased titer of antinuclear antibodies, increased erythrocyte sedimentation rate (ESR);

-Frequency unknown: eosinophilia, leukocytosis, fever (there are reports of the development of lupus-like syndrome, which may include fever, myalgia, arthralgia/arthritis, increased antinuclear antibody titer, increased CRP, eosinophiligo, leukocytosis, and possible rash, photosensitivity reactions or other skin manifestations).
+Frequency unknown: eosinophilia, leukocytosis, fever (there are reports of the development of a lupus-like syndrome, which may include fever, myalgia, arthralgia/arthritis, increased titer of antinuclear antibodies, increased ESR, eosinophiligo, leukocytosis, and may also develop rash, photosensitivity reactions or other skin manifestations).

 – Endocrine system disorders